JudySeyram/Tech-Companies/README.md

 - Clone the project by running: `git clone `https://github.com/JudySeyram/Tech-Companies`
 - cd into the project and run `npm install`
 - create a `.env` file in the root folder and copy the content in the `.env.example`into it.
-- run `npm run migrate` to migrate to the database.
-- run `npm run migrate:undo` to undo migration.
-- run `npm run seed` to seed the database.
 - run `npm start` to start the project.

 These are the HTTP response codes used in this project: